Pursuing a graduate degree in Media Arts at the University of North Texas provides you many distinctive advantages, including:

 Because of the quality instruction our students receive, our students have earned grants for rigorous research projects and had productions screened at domestic and international festivals.

 We provide opportunities to study abroad and conduct research in London, Cuba and other international locations.
 In addition, there is an established student/faculty exchange program with the University of Sunderland (United Kingdom).
-More information about our graduate programs and the department is at our website.
+More information about our graduate programs and the department is available at the Department of Media Arts website.

 KNTU-FM, our 100,000-watt radio station, broadcasts educational, informational and entertainment programming.
 All UNT students are eligible to work at KNTU, where they learn radio production, programming and station administration.